seanbartosewcz-fareharbor/fareharbor-docs/external-api/faqs-and-best-practices.md

 depending how your system is set up, the path of least confusion on your side may be to CANCEL THE MOST RECENT BOOKING.

+## Question: Supporting Translations

+Does the External API support company translations?

+### Answer

+Yes, if a language parameter is set at the end of the request (&language=pt) and the company has filled the translated content in the dashboard.
+FareHarbor currently supports the following translastions if those are "active" in the dashboard: [Supported Languages](https://help.fareharbor.com/dashboard/communication/language-translation/#supported-languages)

 # FH API Integration Best Practices